 Serie A is the premier soccer league in Italy and the one that Italians follow most closely.
 The league consists of 20 teams and each team plays all of the others twice throughout the season, once at home and once at the other team’s stadium.
-The season runs through the end of August/beginning of September until the end of May/beginning of June.
-So that means that there are 10 months out of each year when you can catch a Serie A game.
+The season runs through the end of August/beginning of September until the end of May/beginning of June, with several weeks off here and there for international breaks (e.g., Euro Cup and World Cup qualifiers).
+So that means that there are about 10 months out of each year when you can catch a Serie A game.

 The #CR7 Factor

-As of July 2018, Cristiano Ronaldo — aka CR7 aka the best player in the world — became a player for Juventus, one of the Italy’s most storied and successful teams.
+In July 2018, Cristiano Ronaldo — aka CR7 aka the best player in the world — became a player for Juventus, one of Italy’s most storied and successful teams.
 Thanks (or no thanks) to Ronaldo, the world has started paying attention to Serie A like never before.
 So on the one hand, it’s now easier to watch Serie A on tv around the world.
-On the other, Juventus tickets, even for away games against less marketable teams, are difficult to come by.
+On the other, Juventus tickets, even for away games against less marketable teams, may be difficult to come by.

 Hopefully the Cristiano Ronaldo hype will die down soon.
-Juventus Stadium in Torino is one of the nicest, newest, and most organized stadiums in all of Italy and I highly recommend seeing a game there if you ever get the chance.
+Juventus Stadium (aka Allianz Stadium) in Torino is one of the nicest, newest, and most organized stadiums in all of Italy and I highly recommend seeing a game there if you ever get the chance.

 Other Types of Leagues and Matches